aiven/aiven-docs/docs/products/mysql/howto/reclaim-disk-space.md

-(for example, including the presence of a `FULLTEXT` index), command `OPTIMIZE TABLE` [copies](https://dev.mysql.com/doc/refman/8.0/en/alter-table.html#alter-table-performance) the data to a new table containing just the current data, and then drops and renames the new table to match the old one.
+(for example, including the presence of a `FULLTEXT` index), command `OPTIMIZE TABLE` [copies](https://dev.mysql.com/doc/refman/8.0/en/alter-table.html#alter-table-performance) the data to a new table containing just the current data, and drops and renames the new table to match the old one.
 During this process, data modification is blocked.
 This requires enough free space to store two copies of the current data at once.